 The Nominating and Corporate Governance Committee of the Board will evaluate and make recommendations to the Board for the assignment of Board members to various Committees.

-Committee assignments and the designation of Committee Chairs should be based on the Directors' knowledge, interests and areas of expertise.
+Committee assignments and the designation of Committee Chairs should be based on the Directors' knowledge, interests, areas of expertise, time commitment, and compliance with securities, corporate governance and New York Stock Exchange rules.
 The Board believes that experience and continuity are important to enhance the functioning of the Committees, and that mandatory rotation is not desirable.
 However, service on different Committees from time to time by Board members is desirable and increases a Director's contribution to the Corporation.